TimjMerida/osTicket-pt2-Installing-osTicket/README.md

 <img src="https://user-images.githubusercontent.com/128980344/229168973-7bd8f8eb-f3aa-40dc-8971-538e445ff549.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To start downloading osTicket we need to RDP (Remote Desktop Protocol) into the VM.
+Before we can start downloading osTicket we need to RDP (Remote Desktop Protocol) into the VM.
 Start by going to VM's in Azure and going to virtual machines.
 Select the VM you are using for this lab (VM-1-osTicket-Lab if you are following along).
 We need the public ip adress on the right.
 </p>
 <br />